what does btw mean in text

 BTW Meaning in Text – Quick Definition

-People use it when they want to:
+People use BTW when they want to:

 • Add extra information

-• Change the topic casually
+• Change the subject casually

-• Mention something quickly
+• Mention something important without sounding too serious

 Simple Examples

-• “BTW, your presentation was really good today.”
+“BTW, your presentation looked really professional today.”

-• “I’m heading out now.
-BTW, don’t forget the keys.”
+“I’m heading home now.
+BTW, did you finish the assignment?”

 Origin and Background of BTW